 Global gas demand was estimated at just under 3 500 billion cubic metres (bcm) in 2014, and the IEA Medium Term Gas Market Report 2015 saw an average annual growth rate of 2% from 2014 to 2020.
 In absolute terms, cumulative growth in the period stands at 431 bcm.
 Gas demand increased by an annual average of 2.3% in the decade to 2014.
 Gas has a 21% share in the global primary energy mix, behind oil and coal.
 For comparison, OECD Europe's gas consumption in 2014 totalled 458 bcm, and in terms of volume, that amount of natural gas could fill roughly 180 million Olympic swimming pools.

 Which countries are the largest consumers and producers?

 The United States, Russia, China and Iran are the world’s largest consumers of gas.
 The largest producers are Russia, the United States, Canada, Qatar and Iran.
-It is important to note that Chinese gas consumption almost doubled over 2007-12, and rose 9% in 2013, to reach nearly 120 bcm, while US gas production increased by more than one-quarter over the same period to reach 688 bcm.
+It is important to note that Chinese gas consumption rose by more than two-thirds over 2009-14, adding more than 8% in 2014, to reach nearly 180 bcm.

 How much gas is there in the world?